-Basically you will deploy mancenter-version.war application into your Java web server and then tell Hazelcast nodes to talk to that web application.
+There are two options for installing Hazelcast Management Center.
+You can either deploy mancenter-version.war application into your Java application server/container or start Hazelcast Management Center directly from the command line and then have the Hazelcast nodes communicate with that web application.
 That means, your Hazelcast nodes should know the URL of mancenter application before they start.